Sale College offers a comprehensive curriculum in line with the Victorian F-10 as well as a range of extracurricular and innovative programs.

 Year 7 enjoy an integrated curriculum STEPS.
 A small teacher team draws the strands of Humanities and English learning together in powerful ways.

 Year 8 continues skill development under the same integrated structure.
 Reading, writing in different genres, critical thinking, speaking and listening skills are developed through the study of literary and everyday texts.

 Year 9 and 10 English involves consolidating skills and extension activities.
 Students explore everyday, literary, film and media texts.
 They practise using language for different purposes and audiences, some of which are drawn from the workplace in anticipation of the choices students will be making.

-At year 11 and 12 as they move into senior years, students have the opportunity to choose from a range of options: English, English literature, VCAL literacy, to meet their individual needs.
+At year 11 and 12 as they move into senior years, students have the opportunity to choose from a range of options: English, English Literature, English Language and VCAL literacy, to meet their individual needs.

 Sale College continually strives to present Mathematics in a way that is stimulating, accessible, rigorous and effective in an effort to engender a love of learning at the same time as providing core skills.

 As mathematics learning occurs along a continuum of skills and understandings that develop in complexity, the learning and teaching of mathematics at Sale College is well-planned to accommodate ability levels.

 A variety of methodologies are utilised to improve attitudes towards mathematics, develop powers of logical thought and provide students with the means to explore and apply mathematics in their natural and man-made surroundings.
 Evolving technologies are readily adopted and incorporated, altering the emphasis on the learning and teaching of mathematics from time to time.